China Scholarship Council (CSC)

 UON is a research-intensive university which has a vibrant research culture and registers on the global stage through collaboration with research peers, industry, government and the community.
 Our research centres bring together our top researchers and promote cross-faculty and cross-disciplinary research to achieve research outcomes that have significant impact on society - nationally and internationally.

-The University of Newcastle has developed a code specifically for all Chinese Scholarship Council applicants wishing to study with us.
+The University of Newcastle has developed a code specifically for all China Scholarship Council applicants wishing to study with us.
 Applicants are requested to enter the 'Pre-identified candidate code' when submitting their online application.
 This code will enable us to quickly identify China Scholarship Council applications and ensure that these are prioritised and supported throughout the application process.
 Applicants wishing to study with the University of Newcastle can expect to receive a prompt outcome regarding their application.

 The University assesses all applications on a case-by-case basis.
 For international students, completion of a four year bachelor degree with a high GPA is the standard entry requirement.
 Additional postgraduate research training such as a Masters degree with a significant research component is also highly regarded.